ISSUE 03

 KENNY

-And I wanted to know what it feels like to come into a place with your background of travel throughout your life going from place to place to come into somewhere that felt so rooted in its identity and character.
+And I wanted to know what it feels like with your background of travel throughout your life going from place to place as a third-culture kid to come into somewhere so rooted in its Korean identity and character.

 EMANUEL

 Yeah.
 I think that’s actually really interesting.
-Also I should preface that a lot of the things that I know about LA, Koreatown, are based on research because I didn’t grow up here so a lot of it was just talking to people and just reading a lot about history.
+Also, I should preface that a lot of the things that I know about LA and Koreatown are based on research because I didn’t grow up here—so a lot of it was just talking to people and just reading a lot about history.

 And, you know, Singapore is still an Asian country.
 It’s predominantly Chinese, and then there are Malays and Indians.
 But it’s still so different from Korean culture.

 And it was so fascinating to me that when I came from New York to LA, I could just smell that same sort of feeling that I would get when I was in Daegu based on the architecture of LA—minus the fact that everything was not as tall.
-But the signages, the fonts, the sort of, like, iconography that would exist on the exteriors—because that’s the first thing that you see, right, driving around Koreatown?
-You’d see like the barbershop with the swirly thing with a Korean font that said “Something-Something Barber” like I was so accustomed to seeing in Daegu.
+But the signages, the fonts, the sort of iconography that would exist on the exteriors—because that’s the first thing that you see, right, driving around Koreatown?
+Like the barbershop with the swirly thing with a Korean font that said “Something-Something Barber” like I was so accustomed to seeing in Daegu.

 And so I think that was kind of like my first connection.
 It was just so bizarre that in America—I think growing up in Singapore, we had this idea that Koreans that went to America were so advanced.
 Like, in the future.
 Because America was that place, right?
 In Asia in the ‘90s and 2000s, that’s where all our culture came from.
 Not all, but we were very influenced by American culture, TV, whatever.